1010.00, Use of Force

 - Constitutional Force Standard: Under Graham v.
 Connor and subsequent cases, the federal courts have established that government use of force must comply with the “reasonableness” requirement of the Fourth Amendment.
 Under this standard, members must choose from the objectively reasonable force options at a scene.
 See the definition of “objectively reasonable” below.

 - Cover Fire: When a member discharges a firearm in a tactical situation in response to the ongoing threat of the use of deadly physical force by a subject, and direct action against the subject is not feasible.
 Cover fire is not intended to strike a subject, but is meant only to prevent a subject from taking further action against the police or others that could result in death or serious physical injury.
-Cover fire is also intended to allow officers to take actions to resolve the situation, such as effecting a rescue, advancing or retreating or delivering chemical agents.
+Cover fire can be dangerous and must be used with extreme caution.
+Cover fire is also intended to allow officers to take actions to resolve the situation, such as effecting a rescue, advancing or retreating, or delivering chemical agents.

 - Critical Firearm Discharge: Each discharge of a firearm by a member.
 This term includes discharges at persons where no one is struck.
 This term is not intended to include discharges at the range or in training, or negligent discharges not intended as an application of force, which are still subject to administrative investigation.